This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 Protein is the most important macronutrient for building muscle mass.
 It’s what muscles are made of, and it helps them repair any damage that comes as a result of working out.
 There are plenty of reasons why you might want to consume protein for your workouts and keep them in your daily diet.

 They’re a solid source of calories, but they lag behind fat and carbs for this function.
 However, they are pretty slow in their release of calories, which helps the body better utilize these calories when needed.
 They keep you energized and don’t cause an uptick in insulin.

 The type of protein you consume is very important for your fitness goals.
 Those people that keep sipping their protein in the gym have different kinds, depending on what kind of body they’re aiming for.
 When you want to lose weight, you’re probably going to go with protein shakes that contain fewer carbs and more protein.
-On the other hand, to gain mass you’ll need something like the mass gainer from True Protein.
+On the other hand, to gain mass you’ll need something like the mass gainer from.
 It should have an ideal blend of protein and carbs to help fuel a workout while also keeping your calories up afterwards.

 Dietary protein is often found in the form of meat, cheese, and plant-based sources.
 Other than the protein shake you consume, you’ll need to get around ten to twenty percent of your daily intake in the form of protein.
 This will help you consistently build lean muscle mass while also giving you some calories to boot.